Gangnam Style (music video): Production

-The music video is directed by Cho Soo-hyun, who also directed the music video for Psy's follow-up single "Gentleman" and the music video for "This Love" by Shinhwa.
+The music video is directed by Cho Soo-hyun, who later directed the music video for Psy's follow-up single "Gentleman" and the music video for "This Love" by Shinhwa.
 It shows Psy performing a comical horse-riding dance and appearing in unexpected locations around the Gangnam District, such as an outdoor yoga session and a hot tub.
 He wears several distinctive suits and black sunglasses with a "dress classy and dance cheesy" mindset.
 It features a "skewering [of] the Gangnam image" by the "non-Gangnam Psy"; this parody would be recognizable to viewers familiar with Korean culture.
-Although there are more than ten different locations featured, only two of the scenes are actually filmed in the Gangnam district.
-The sauna scene, elevator scene and bathroom scene were filmed elsewhere in the greater Seoul region, and some shots were filmed in World Trade Center Seoul and the Songdo International Business District, which includes Songdo Central Park and International Business District Station.
+Of the ten-plus locations seen in the video, only two were actually filmed in the Gangnam district.
+The sauna scene, elevator scene, and bathroom scene were filmed elsewhere in the greater Seoul region, and some shots were filmed in World Trade Center Seoul and the Songdo International Business District, which includes Songdo Central Park and International Business District Station.
 The video was shot over 48 hours in July 2012.

 In K-pop, it is routine to have cameos by celebrities in a music video, such as in the dance scenes in the elevator and the parking garage.
 The guests in the music video include: